marobinette/DataScience/assignments/weekOne/AIHallucinationData/ai_hallucinations.md

 - **File size:** 293.8 KB
 - **Data dimensions:** 309 rows × 14 columns

-### Loading the dataset
+### 3) Loading the dataset

 I [downloaded](https://www.damiencharlotin.com/hallucinations/) the CSV and moved it into the appropriate folder and used `read_csv` provided by the pandas library.

 `df = pd.read_csv('./Charlotin-hallucination_cases.csv')`

-### Inside the dataset
+### 4) Inside the dataset

 The dataset contains 309 rows and 14 columns.
 In the table below, we describe variables and observations.
+I added a description column since there was no documentation.

 | Variable | Description | Observations|
 |---|---|---|